DDA - TMT¶

 # mdata = mm.pp.to_peptide(mdata, purity_threshold=0.7)

 WARNING - Purity column not found in psm modality for TMT data.
 Skipping purity filtering.
-INFO - Peptide-level identifications: 2204 (2151 at 1% FDR) Building new peptide quantification data.
+INFO - Peptide-level identifications: 2204 (2151 at 1% FDR) INFO - Building new peptide quantification data.

 Filtering - peptide¶